Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 • Small group of no more than 6

-Top Tip : You’ll sit on the floor with your guide and the monk, make sure you either sit cross legs or if not, ensure your feet are pointing away from every one.
+Top Tip : You’ll sit on the floor with your guide and the monk, make sure you either sit cross legs or if not, ensure your feet are pointing away from every one, as it is considered rude to direct your feet towards anyone.

 Our water blessing in Siem Reap; one of my favourite tours

-The incredible Kulen Waterfall is a stunning natural attraction located 50 km from Siem Reap.
+The incredible Kulen Waterfall is a stunning natural attraction about 50km from Siem Reap.
 It’s the perfect fully inclusive day trip and offers an alternative view of this glorious area.

-Take this full day tour and you’ll trek in the Phnom Kulen National Park with breathtaking views at the Rocky valley.
-Visit the mystical River of a Thousand Lingas, an important historical site where sculptures are carved in the river bed depicting Hindu mythological scenes and symbols.
-And you get to swim in the crystal clear waters of the Kulen Waterfall
+You’ll trek in the Phnom Kulen National Park, visit the mystical River of a Thousand Lingas, where Hindu mythological symbols are carved into the river bed.
+And you get to swim in the crystal clear waters of the Kulen Waterfall.

 We definitely recommend this day.
-It is an active day but it’s a very popular full day tour for good reason.
+It is an active day and very popular so book early.

 Buddhist monk arriving at the Kulen Waterfalls near Siem Reap

-The Landmine museum really is worth a visit if you have a few hours spare.
+The Landmine museum is worth a visit if you have a few hours spare.
 It’s both extremely sad but also incredibly uplifting.
-You don’t need to take an organised tour as you can visit independently and hire a tuk-tuk.
-Our tuk-tuk driver introduced us to the museum and it’s a must-see if you wish to learn about the darker side of Cambodia’s history.

-Cambodia remains one of the most heavily mined countries in the world after decades of conflict.
-Dozens of civilians are injured or killed every year by landmines and it’s estimated that Cambodia won’t be entirely free of landmines for several decades.
+Cambodia remains one of the most heavily land-mined countries in the world after decades of conflict and it’s estimated that Cambodia won’t be entirely free of landmines for several decades.

 The landmine museum in Siam Reap is worth visiting

-We had so little time in Siem Reap, we wanted to make the most of every moment.
-As our Angkor Wat tours started early each day, we were free in the afternoons.
+We wanted to make the most of every moment in Siem Reap.
+As our Angkor Wat tours started early we were free in the afternoons.
 One afternoon we hired a tuk-tuk and asked the driver to show us the sights.

-I would recommend this option for everyone; it’s a great way to see a lot in a short space of time and it’s very cool in the back of a tuk tuk!
+I would recommend this option for everyone; it’s a great way to see a lot in a short space of time and it’s very breezy in the back of a tuk tuk!

 Driving around Siem Reap on our private tuk tuk tour, passing locals going home from the market, like this guy with a trailer full of fresh fruit